Healthcare

 How do you implement prior authorization automation?
 (Step-by-step)

-Here's the deployment sequence we use — tuned from dozens of PA deployments:
+Here's the deployment sequence we use, tuned from dozens of PA deployments:

-Step 1 — PA volume and taxonomy audit (Week 1).
+Step 1, PA volume and taxonomy audit (Week 1).
 Pull 90 days of PA history from your practice management system.
 Classify by payer, CPT, submission channel, and turnaround time.
-Identify the top 20 payer-service combinations — these usually cover 70-80% of volume.
+Identify the top 20 payer-service combinations, these usually cover 70-80% of volume.

-Step 2 — Clinical criteria mapping (Week 2).
+Step 2, Clinical criteria mapping (Week 2).
 For each top combination, document the payer's medical-necessity criteria and map them to discrete and free-text data in your EHR.

-Step 3 — Voice + browser agent configuration (Weeks 2-3).
+Step 3, Voice + browser agent configuration (Weeks 2-3).
 Build the browser agent flows for each top portal (Availity, Navinet, UHC, regional BCBS, etc.) and train voice agents on the payer phone scripts using recordings of your staff's real PA calls.

-Step 4 — Shadow mode (Week 4).
+Step 4, Shadow mode (Week 4).
 Run agents in parallel with your human team.
 Agents submit, humans verify before release.
 Measure accuracy against the real determinations.

-Step 5 — Progressive cutover (Weeks 5-8).
+Step 5, Progressive cutover (Weeks 5-8).
 As confidence builds for a payer-service combination (usually after 50-100 shadow submissions), cut over to autonomous operation with human review only on exception.

-Step 6 — Denials and appeals integration.
+Step 6, Denials and appeals integration.
 Connect PA outputs to a denials workflow so auto-denied auths feed directly into appeals generation.

-This matches the approach we use for insurance eligibility verification — tight feedback loop, measured cutover, no "big bang" deployment.
+This matches the approach we use for insurance eligibility verification, tight feedback loop, measured cutover, no "big bang" deployment.

 What about Medicare Advantage prior authorization automation?

-Practically, this means your MA PA automation in 2026 looks a lot like your commercial PA automation — browser agents on portals, voice agents on phone lines — with the reasonable expectation that a portion will migrate to FHIR APIs through 2027-2028.
+Practically, this means your MA PA automation in 2026 looks a lot like your commercial PA automation, browser agents on portals, voice agents on phone lines, with the reasonable expectation that a portion will migrate to FHIR APIs through 2027-2028.
 The Flexbone platform is designed so an MA plan flipping to a FHIR API is a configuration change, not a re-platform.

 What happens to my staff when I automate prior authorization?

-Most practices redeploy PA coordinators into:
+In our client engagements, practices redeploy PA coordinators into:

 We build these transition plans into the audit phase, not as an afterthought.
 And for specialties like ortho, cardiology, and specialty infusion where PA volume is highest, we often pair this work with the AI patient coordinator so staff time freed from PA goes to patient throughput.